Some super greens are worth drinking, but when it comes to moringa vs. matcha, which is better? Find the answer below!

 Matcha Green Tea: What Makes It Special?

-Why is there so much buzz around matcha and moringa tea?
-It’s actually not surprising at all.
+Of all the super greens, why is there so much buzz around matcha and moringa tea?
+It’s not surprising at all.

 Moringa and matcha are two sensational players front and center of today’s superfood stage.
 They may even come packaged with fantastic health claims and proud history lessons.